 There has been enough very good research using eyetracking, with participants who have trouble reading, that we have a good handle on what type sizes are necessary.
 My research with actual products bears these findings out quite well.
 Table 3 shows optimal type sizes for reading different types of content on various devices classes.

-Table 3—Type sizes for reading
+Table 3—Type sizes for reading, in points

 Large tablet / desktop